opentelekomcloud-docs/modelarts/umn/source/faqs/general_issues/which_ai_frameworks_does_modelarts_support.rst

 Development Environment
 -----------------------

 Notebook instances in the development environment support different AI engines and versions based on specific work environments (that is, different Python versions).
-After creating a notebook instance in the corresponding work environment, create a file based on the corresponding version in `Table 1 <#modelarts050128enustopic0246510446table4362414101>`__.
+After creating a notebook instance in the corresponding work environment, create a file based on the corresponding version in :ref:`Table 1 <modelarts_05_0128__en-us_topic_0246510446_table4362414101>`.
 ModelArts notebook instances support multiple engines.
 That is, a notebook instance can use all supported engines.
 Different engines can be switched quickly and conveniently.

-.. _modelarts050128enustopic0246510446table4362414101:
+.. _modelarts_05_0128__en-us_topic_0246510446_table4362414101:

 .. table:: **Table 1** AI engines